Oundle: Culture and community

 A farmers' market is held in the Market Place on the second Saturday of every month as well as a local market every Thursday.
 There is a park with swings and climbing frames, as well as a skatepark built in 2005 and regenerated in 2012.
 An annual fair and circus is held in the park.

-Oundle has shops, pubs, cafes and restaurants in the town centre.
+Oundle has shops, pubs, cafés and restaurants in the town centre.
 It also has three supermarkets: a Co-op, a Waitrose and a Tesco.

-Filming Locations
+Filming locations

 External shots for the 2012 Daniel Radcliffe film The Woman in Black were filmed at Cotterstock Hall just north of Oundle.

 In September 2022 filming occurred in Oundle for the fifth season of the Netflix series The Crown.
 Filming took place at the corner of the Market Place and North Street.

 Town partnerships

 Oundle maintains partnerships with the following places: